 When we think about the construction industry, bricklayers will likely be one of the first professions that spring to mind.
-Without them, the most basic element of buildings wouldn’t take shape, meaning their work is indispensable to the sector.
+Without them, the most basic elements of buildings wouldn’t take shape, meaning their work is indispensable to the construction sector.

 Unsurprisingly, bricklaying is very much a hands-on career and is perfect for those who are looking for a more physical working life, you should also be prepared to work in the occasional adverse weather conditions.
 Along with that, the sector does require a high level of attention to detail and health and safety are integral.